Athens Greece Now

 Though the Acropolis is estimated to have been used as a habitation by people since about 5,000 BC, the more recent construction of the most notable building, the present-day Parthenon, began in 447 BC.
 It was built during the Classical period of Ancient Greece from the leadership of the Athenian statesman Pericles and the artist Phidias.
 The Parthenon was completed 11 years later in 438 BC, with the sculptures finished 6 years later in 432 BC.

-In later history, the Acropolis served as a religious ritual center, fortress, harem, church, capitol and is possibly the tourist-stop supreme.
+In later history, the Acropolis served as a religious ritual center, fortress, harem, church, capitol and is likely the tourist-stop supreme for the Western world.
 It is a constant touchstone used for histories of Western Civilization, where it will often be enthusiastically called 'the zenith of classical civilization achievement'.

-The Acropolis mount rises 156 meters (512 feet) above sea level (for comparison, nearby Mount Lycabettus is 908 feet above sea level).
+The Acropolis mount rises 156 meters (512 feet) above sea level (for comparison, nearby Mount Lycabettus is 908 feet above sea level, and the average elevation in Athens itself is 70 meters/230 feet.

 About the Acropolis Museum